Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Replacement Cost Coverage Options: Standard, Extended, and Guaranteed

 Not all replacement cost policies are created equal.
-There are actually three tiers of replacement cost coverage, and each offers a different level of protection against rebuilding cost overruns.
+There are three tiers of replacement cost coverage, and each offers a different level of protection against rebuilding cost overruns, which matters more than ever now that average all-in construction costs run about $175 to $225 per square foot nationally and $300+ per square foot in high-cost coastal markets.

 Standard Replacement Cost

 Standard RCV pays to repair or rebuild your home using materials of similar kind and quality up to your policy's coverage limit.
-If rebuilding costs exceed that limit, you're responsible for the difference.
+If rebuilding costs exceed that limit, you are responsible for the difference.

 Extended Replacement Cost

-Extended replacement cost adds a financial cushion above your dwelling coverage limit — typically 15% to 25% more than your stated policy limit.
-For example, if your home is insured for $300,000, an extended RCV policy might cover up to $375,000.
+Extended replacement cost adds a financial cushion above your dwelling coverage limit, typically 10% to 50% more than your stated policy limit (most commonly 25%).
+For example, if your home is insured for $400,000, an extended RCV policy with a 25% buffer would cover up to $500,000.
 This is particularly valuable when construction costs spike unexpectedly after widespread natural disasters.
+Most mainstream insurers including State Farm, Allstate, Progressive partners, Erie, Chubb, Hippo, and Kin offer extended replacement cost as either a standard feature or an endorsement.

 Guaranteed Replacement Cost

 Guaranteed replacement cost is the gold standard of home insurance coverage.
-It covers the full cost to rebuild your home regardless of how far it exceeds your policy limit — with no ceiling.
-If your home is insured for $400,000 but rebuilding costs balloon to $600,000 due to post-disaster material shortages and labor spikes, the policy covers the full $600,000.
+It covers the full cost to rebuild your home regardless of how far it exceeds your policy limit, with no ceiling.
+If your home is insured for $400,000 but rebuilding costs balloon to $650,000 due to post-disaster material shortages, the policy covers the full $650,000.

 Pros

-• Guaranteed RCV offers total peace of mind — no rebuilding cost surprises
+• Guaranteed RCV offers total peace of mind with no rebuilding cost surprises

-• Standard RCV is a solid upgrade from ACV without breaking the bank
+• Standard RCV is a solid upgrade from ACV without a major premium hike

 Cons

-• Guaranteed RCV requires insuring home for its full estimated replacement value
+• Guaranteed RCV requires insuring home to its full estimated replacement value

 Compare Home Insurance Plans in Ohio